 Men who have a UTI that spreads to the prostate gland can also experience serious complications that include infertility.

-Make an appointment at Spring Valley Internal Medicine as soon as you think you have a urinary tract infection.
+Make an appointment at Condrell Primary Care as soon as you think you have a urinary tract infection.
 Early intervention means less pain, fewer complications, and easy treatment.

 Your provider tests your urine for infection and most likely prescribes antibiotics to eradicate the bacterial infection.
 You should start to feel better within a day or two, but take the entire course to make sure the infection doesn’t return.

-If you think you have a urinary tract infection, make an appointment at Spring Valley Internal Medicine today.
+If you think you have a urinary tract infection, make an appointment at Condrell Primary Care today.
 Use the online scheduler or call the most convenient location.